PRIORITY • COST ACTION CA20101

 • The CV of the applicant has to be uploaded directly to the e-cost profile of the applicant

-• ID student card and approval of supervisor in case of PhD student
+• ID student card and approval of supervisor in the case of a PhD student

 These documents should be submitted through the e-COST platform.